Bertl History, Family Crest & Coats of Arms

 The surname Bertl was first found in Cheshire at Birtles, a township, in the parish of Prestbury, union and hundred of Macclesfield.
 "Birtles Hall and demesne belonged for many generations to the Birtles family."

 Early History of the Bertl family

-Another 111 words (8 lines of text) covering the years 160 and 1602 are included under the topic Early Bertl History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bertl research.
+Another 56 words (4 lines of text) covering the years 160 and 1602 are included under the topic Early Bertl History in all our PDF Extended History products and printed products wherever possible.

 Bertl Spelling Variations